-As of March 2, 2018, the State agency had implemented most of the new criminal background check requirements established under the CCDBG Act.
-Specifically, the State agency implemented one national background registry check, three in-State background registry checks, two inter-State background registry checks, and five other background check requirements.
+As of March 1, 2018, the State agency had implemented most of the new criminal background check requirements established under the CCDBG Act.
+Specifically, the State agency implemented both national background registry checks, three in-State background registry checks, two inter-State background registry checks, and seven other background check requirements.
 However, significant challenges remain for the unimplemented background check requirements, and these challenges may delay full implementation until 2019 or 2020.
-The State agency plans to continue to work with its partner State agencies and ACF to ensure that all remaining background check requirements are implemented in a timely manner.
+The State agency plans to continue to work with State partner agencies, State administrators, and ACF to ensure that all remaining background check requirements are implemented in a timely manner.
 We will continue to monitor the State agency's actions and progress toward implementation of the new criminal background check requirements.